Understanding Tool Permissions

 Diagnostic steps:

-- Check tool status: Go to Settings → Toolbox — look for warning icons
+- Check tool status: Go to Tools in the left menu bar — look for warning icons

 - Verify API limits: Some tools have rate limits that may be exceeded